Bias Mimicking: A Simple Sampling Approach for Bias Mitigation

 \section{Conclusion}

-We first recognized that simple and hyper-parameter-free methods for bias mitigation like Undersampling and Upweighting were missing from recent benchmarks.
-This observation was especially relevant considering that state-of-the-art solutions require either expensive hyper-parameter tuning or architectural change.
+In this paper, we observed that hyper-parameter-free sampling methods for bias mitigation like Undersampling and Upweighting were missing from recent benchmarks.
 Therefore, we benchmarked these methods and concluded that some are surprisingly effective on many datasets.
-However, on some others, their performance significantly lagged behind model-based methods.
+However, on some others, their performance significantly lagged behind non sampling methods.
 Motivated by this observation, we introduced a novel sampling method: Bias Mimicking.
-The method retained the simplicity of sampling methods while improving over state-of-the-art model-based methods.
+The method retained the simplicity of sampling methods while bridging the performance gap between sampling and non sampling methods.
 Furthermore, we extensively analyzed the behavior of Bias Mimicking, which emphasized the importance of our design.
 We hope our new method can reestablish sampling methods as a promising direction for bias mitigation.

-\textbf{Future Work} We demonstrate that dataset re-sampling methods are simple and effective tools in mitigating bias.
+\textbf{Limitations And Future Work} We demonstrated that dataset re-sampling methods are simple and effective tools in mitigating bias.
 However, we recognize that the explored bias scenarios in prior and our work are still limited.
 For example, current studies only consider mutually exclusive sensitive groups.
 Thus, a sample can belong to only one sensitive group at a time.
 How does relaxing this assumption, \ie intersectionality, impact bias?
 Finally, the dataset re-sampling methods presented in this work are effective at mitigating bias when enough samples from all dataset subgroups are available.
 However, it is unclear how these methods could handle bias scenarios when one class is completely biased by one sensitive group.
 Moreover, sampling methods require full knowledge of the bias groups labels at training time.
 Collecting annotations for these groups could be expensive.
 Future work could benefit from building more robust models independently of bias groups labels.